-1. Check oil level, refill as needed.
+- 1. Check oil level, refill as needed. - 2.
+Turn on the fuel supply.
+Ref "A".
+Lever pointing up is on, lever pointing down is off.

-- 2. Turn on the fuel supply.
-Ref "A". - 3.
-Engage the choke ("B") by pulling it out.
-A warm engine will require less choking than a cold engine. - 4.
-Rotate the key switch ('C') briefly to the START position.
-Repeat if necessary.
+3. Engage the choke by pulling it out.
+A warm engine will require less choking than a cold engine.

+4. Turn the engine switch to the "on" position.

-NOTE: The starter life is improved by using shorter cycles with time to cool off between cranking cycles.
-Do NOT operate the starter more than 15 seconds during each minute.
+5. Operating the starter.
+Rotate the key switch briefly to the START position.
+The starter life is improved by using shorter starting cycles with time to cool off between cranking cycles.
+Do not operate the starter more than 5 seconds and wait at least 10 seconds before operating the starter again.
+Repeat cycle if necessary.

-- 5. Gradually push the choke as the engine warms up. - 6.
+- 6. When the engine starts, release the key switch, allowing it to return to the "on" position. - 7.
+Gradually push the choke as the engine warms up. - 8.
 The engine should promptly come up to operating speed.